butteredcorn/Express-Documentation/docs/routes/routes.md

 });
 ```

-Again, we can see that router.get() takes two arguments, the first of which is a string that refers to a path, and the second a callback function that takes a request, a response, and optionally, a 'next' argument.
+Again, we can see that ```router.get()``` takes two arguments, the first of which is a string that refers to a path, and the second a callback function that takes a request, a response, and optionally, a ```next``` argument.
 We will leave that one out for now.

 Let's pass in ```'/about'``` for the path, and then in the body of the anonymous function, call ```res.sendFile()``` and pass in our about.html page like so: